asmogo/nws/README.md

 ### Configuration

-Configuration can be completed using environment variables.
+Configuration should be completed using environment variables.
 Alternatively, you can create a `.env` file in the current working directory with the following content:
 ```
 NOSTR_RELAYS = 'ws://localhost:6666;wss://relay.damus.io'